Noleli/trop-analysis/treeviz/bugs.md

 - active link line should be on top (z) x if there's only 1 path forward, select it through the sof pasuk or till there's not x graph axis labels
-- think about graph y scale
-x graph tooltips or something
-x links to prakim in sefaria
-x transition to exit() is weird
+- toggle between normalized and counts x graph tooltips or something x links to prakim in sefaria x transition to exit() is weird
 - initial graph loading state
 x window resizing
 - scrollbars in firefox
-- transitions for tree (reshuffle columns?)
+x transitions for tree (reshuffle columns?)
 - stats/tracking
 x minify data and try to split it up for parallel loading
 - what's going on at merkha-tipkha-merkha-tipkha? (gone sometimes…)